bwvoss/failure-patterns-essay/README.md

 [src](http://queue.acm.org/detail.cfm?id=2353017)

 Asynchronous execution forces an approach to error handling that doesn't depend on a linear flow of execution.
-There are two JavaScript libraries that deal with asynchronous execution: jQuery, and RxJS, a reactive programming library.
+There are two JavaScript libraries I'll cover that deal with asynchronous execution: jQuery, and RxJS, a reactive programming library.

 ##### Scoped Callbacks